 What is This?

 This subject guide links to resources for legal research.
-See also the guide for Political Science 418, "Legal Research & Writing."
+Students in a particular course should look for a guide specifically for that course, e.g., Political Science 418, "Legal Research & Writing."

 Legal Reference Sources

 For legal abbreviations use Bieber's Dictionary of Legal Abbreviations, searchable via LexisNexis Academic - Also available at Andersen Library's 2nd-floor Reference Desk

 - Corpus Juris Secundum

 - In print: Andersen Library's 2nd-floor Law Collection, KF65 .M3)

 Directories of Lawyers, Law Firms, Law Schools, & Legal Associations (searchable)